Abisoyesam/Deep-Learning-With-TensorFlow/04 - Convolutional Neural Network/README.md

 - Create a CNN model (Start with a baseline)
     - A baseline is a relatively simple model or existing result that you setup when beginning a machine learning experiment and then as you keep experimenting, you try to beat the baseline.
+    - **Ways to induce overfitting:** Increase of the number of conv layer, increase the number of conv filters, add another dense layer to output of our flattened layer
+    - **Ways to reduce overfitting:** Add data augmentation, add regularization layers (such as MaxPool2D), add more data.

 ### Breakdown of Conv2D layer
 ```py